vanderbiltscl/SpeculativeScheduling/workload/README.md

 Script `find_best_adapt.py` uses x% of the data for computing the request sequence and uses it for the next y% of the data after which it triggers a new testing phase (y <= x), where x and y are given as input parameters.

+**5. Synthetic workloads **

+Script `find_best_fit_synthetic.py` creates different workloads of 50 to 500 samples following different distributions (truncnormal, exponential, etc) and computs the cost of discreet/continuous for each

 **In construction**

 *Output* Results for a given dataset are appended in path/dataset_adapt.csv